q8732/java-challenge/readme.md

 ### What I did
   - upgrade dependencies
+  - implement validation
-  - Implement a general advice to handle controller exceptions and provide detailed responses
+  - Implement a general advice to handle validation errors and provide detailed responses